I have been a father for 10 years! I thought I would share with you what fatherhood means to me and the journey so far.

-Ode to my father first and foremost.
+First and foremost, ode to my father.
 A man who I feel set a good example for us and set the bar really high.
 Nothing but respect!
 One thing he would not allow us or any of the children we played with to say was ‘pfutsek’.
 Hanzi imbwa indiyo inotukwa kunzi pfutsek.
-Had a fabulous relationship with my father inlaw.
+I also had a fabulous relationship with my father inlaw.
 At no point did he ever treat me like a mukwasha.
 We would spend hours talking.
 Had absolute respect for these men.
 They shaped my perception of what it means to be a father.
 These men are gone but their lessons remain.

 I am kinda of an old school, more traditional and conservative type of father and my values towards fatherhood are based on the bible.
 Being a father has also helped me to get a better understanding of my relationship with God.
 I have come to understand that being a father is not a title but a responsibility, its love in action, its a service.
 As a father I don’t expect to be congratulated for carrying out my duties.

-As I father I am the head of my home, I have to lead my family by setting an example in love and morality.
+As a father I am the head of my home, I have to lead my family by setting an example in love and morality.
 Providing leadership and direction.
-The leadership role is not authoritarian but is in partnership with my wife my helper.
+The leadership role is not authoritarian but is in partnership with my wife, my helper.
 It is a privilege and an honour for my wife to allow me to be the father in the home.
 I am able to lead the family because she allows me, I am the father of three children because she has allowed it.

 Children are a gift from God and he has entrusted us fathers to train them and lead our families.
-As a father I read ‘train a child in the way he should grow so he will not leave it’ `we are coaches who are to train.
-Training involves being present on the ground giving direction and encouragement.
-No good coach trains via the phone A coach who does not spend time with his team but expects good results is deluded.
+As a father I read ‘train a child in the way he should grow so he will not leave it’ we are coaches who are to train.
+Training involves being present on the ground giving direction, encouragement and discipline.
+No good coach trains via the phone.
+A coach who does not spend time with his team but expects good results is deluded.